 \subsection{Experimental Setup}

+We present measurement details, configurations of the fusion center, the LEB attack framework, and performance metrics in this subsection.

-\subsubsection{Measurement Configurations}
+\subsubsection{Measurement configurations}

-We collect the realistic TV white space signal strengths based on the RTL-SDR TV dongles, which have been validated to have adequate signal detection capabilities \cite{saeed2017local}.
-We deployed 20 RTL-SDR TV dongles as sensing nodes on campus to collect signal strengths on TV channels based on the configurations used in \cite{saeed2017local} simultaneously.
-We use GNURadio v3.7.9 to implement the sensing process for each dongle that uses the averaged signal power over a time period of 30 seconds (required by Federal Communications Commission \cite{FCC2015}) as the sensing result for one timeslot.
+We collected realistic TV white space signal strengths using RTL-SDR TV dongles, which have been validated to have adequate signal detection capabilities \cite{saeed2017local}.
+We deployed 20 RTL-SDR TV dongles as sensing nodes on a campus area to collect signal strengths simultaneously on TV channels based on configurations used in \cite{saeed2017local}.
+We used GNURadio v3.7.9 to implement the sensing process for each dongle that uses the averaged signal power over a time period of 30 seconds (required by Federal Communications Commission \cite{FCC2015}) as the sensing result for one timeslot.

-To make the collected signal data comprehend the realistic spectrum sensing scenarios as much as possible, we deployed the sensing devices in various surrounding environments.
-Fig.~\ref{Location} shows how 20 RTL-SDR TV dongles are deployed throughout a $379 \times 232$ $\text{ft}^2$ building: 8 TV dongles are placed outside of the building and 12 are distributed within the building on different floors and indoor environments.
-We distribute TV dongles at these various places and evironments to denote different spectrum sensing scenarios in practice, in which the deployment way is similar with the VT cognitive radio network testbed \cite{TestBed}.
-We collect the TV white space channel signal strengths on 22 different channels for 100 continuous hours on each sensing node, such that the dynamic model mismatch phenomenon can be sensed and recorded in the dataset.
+To make the collected signal data comprehend the realistic spectrum sensing scenarios as much as possible, we deployed sensing devices in various surrounding environments.
+Fig.~\ref{Location} shows how 20 RTL-SDR TV dongles were deployed throughout a $379 \times 232$ $\text{ft}^2$ building: 8 TV dongles were placed outside of the building and 12 were distributed within the building on different floors and indoor environments.
+We distributed TV dongles at these various places and environments to represent different spectrum sensing scenarios in practice, which is similar with the deployment style of CORNET testbed \cite{TestBed}.
+We collected signal strengths on 22 different channels for 100 continuous hours on each sensing node, such that the dynamic model mismatch phenomenon can be recorded in the dataset.

-\subsubsection{Fusion Center Configurations}
+\subsubsection{Fusion center configurations}